rimunroe/pipeline/README.md

 ### Actions

-An action is created by specifying a *name* and, optionally, a *packager*.
-The packager is a function which can be used to manipulate whatever data is supplied to the action,  so that the action is responsible for determining its own payload instead of the thing invoking it.
+An action is created by specifying a *name* and, optionally, a *validator*.
+The validator is a function which is used to validate the data the action carries.

 ### Stores